 - RS700 Rack system

-The Yamaha DTX920K is one of the most expensive e-drum kits on the market.
-For this reason, it is not recommended for a beginner.
-Although it comes with some helpful functions, like coaching tools important for beginners, the price may not be worth it.
+The DTX920K is one of the most expensive e-drum kits on the market.
+For this reason, it is not recommended for a beginner (like most Yamaha drum kits).
+Although it comes with some helpful functions, like coaching tools that are important for beginners, the price may not be worth it.

 This kit is designed for expert and professional drummers.
 The home recording functionality allows them to create a home studio.
-It has quality sound production, just like a real acoustic, hence great for stage performance too.
+It has quality sound production, just like a real acoustic, therefore it’s great for stage performances too.

 Pad and Hardware

-This is a five-piece drum set that comes with larger drums that other earlier models.
-It is an improvement from the Yamaha DTX522 the DTX720K, and the DTX700 series in general.
-The comes with a 12-inch snare, ten-inch toms, and twelve-inch floor tom.
+This is a five-piece drum set that comes with larger drums than the earlier module.
+It is an improvement from the Yamaha DTX522, the DTX720K, and the DTX700 series in general.
+It comes with a 12-inch snare, ten-inch toms, and twelve-inch floor tom.

 These pads were created for professional drummers.
-And this is why it comes with a more natural and comfortable to play on.
+That is why it comes with a more natural and comfortable feel.

 · The snare and toms

 The toms have a different response from the snare.
-The snare offers a harder response closer to what you hear from a regular snare.
+The snare offers a harder response closer to what you would hear from a regular drum snare.

 The toms are slightly softer, with a more cushioning effect on the play.
 Unfortunately, the pads do not allow for tuning with a drum key.
 This means their tension is not adjustable.
-This is perhaps a missed step on the company sides since most would expect such a high priced drum to come with everything they need.
+This is perhaps a missed step on the company’s side since most would expect such a high priced drum module to come with everything they need.

 The snare is free-floating, and it comes with a stand.
 This makes it more flexible than rack-mounted drums.
 It can take the stains of vigorous playing much easier.

-The 12-inch snare is made with a silicone head and is playable even on the rim.
-With this, a player can juggle between rims and head, creating a realistic-sounding kit.
-And you can also reassign the edges on all the toms to create more room for adding sounds.
+The 12-inch snare is made with a silicone drum head and is playable even on the rim.
+With this, a player can juggle between rims and drum heads, creating a realistic-sounding kit.
+You can also reassign the edges on all the toms to create more room for adding sounds.

 · The drum pad